ArtemBraun/Data_Products_Shiny_App/README.md

 The application consists of 3 files:
 - ui.R (user Interface)
 - server.R (backend)
-- global.R (pre-precessing of loaded database and defining global objects).
+- global.R (pre-processing of loaded database and defining global objects).
 </br>
 These files could be found in current repository.